olebole/irafdoc/doc/apextract.package.rst

   extracted spectra are output.
   </p>
   <p>
-  If the format parameter is <tt>"onedspec"</tt> the output extractions are one dimensional images with names formed from an output rootname and an aperture number extension; i.e. root.0001 for aperture 1.
+  If the format parameter is <span style="font-family: monospace;">"onedspec"</span> the output extractions are one dimensional images with names formed from an output rootname and an aperture number extension; i.e. root.0001 for aperture 1.
 There will be as many output images as there are apertures for each input image,